phsmith/rundeck_exporter/README.md

  * RUNDECK_URL/api/*version*/system/info
  * RUNDECK_URL/api/*version*/metrics/metrics

- Where *version* represents the Rundeck API version, like: 29,30,31,etc.
+ Where *version* represents the Rundeck API version, like: 32, 33, 34 etc.

- This code was tested on Rundeck API version 31.
+ This code was tested on Rundeck API version 35.

 ## Metrics